aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/README.md

 <img src="../../blob/main/assets/screenshots/AWS_Console_Screenshot_10_-_private_team.png" width="800" />

-4. Sign in with the account you configured with Amazon Cognito.
+4. Sign in with the user account you added to your private team at step 11 above
 5. Select the job you want to complete and choose Start working.

 <img src="../../blob/main/assets/screenshots/AWS_Console_Screenshot_10_-_human_review_1.png" width="800" />